Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Opera: Instant messengers, social network integration, and more

-In terms of features, Opera works like any other web browser, but it does come with a unique share of features that some users might appreciate.
+In terms of features, Opera One works like any other web browser.
+However, it does come with a unique share of features that some users might appreciate.

-One of the most useful features that you can find in Opera is the workspaces feature.
-With this feature, you can easily organize all your open tabs which is perfect for multitasking.
+One of the most useful features in Opera One is the workspaces feature.
+With this feature, you can easily organize all your open tabs, which is perfect for multitasking.

 If you prefer, you can assign keyboard shortcuts and use them to switch to the desired workspace instantly.

-You can have multiple workspaces, and each workspace can have a unique name and icon allowing you to easily distinguish between workspaces.
+You can have multiple workspaces, and each workspace can have a unique name and icon.
+This allows you to distinguish between workspaces easily.

-Use the search icon or the keyboard shortcut to open the search window and type the name of the tab and it will instantly appear on the list.
+Use the search icon or the keyboard shortcut to open the search window.
+Type the name of the tab and it will instantly appear on the list.
 It’s simple as that.

-The search can also recognize website content, so you can search for any string and it will find you all the open tabs that have that specific string in their content.
+The search can also recognize website content so that you can search for any string.
+If there’s a match, you’ll see all open tabs with that specific string in their content.

-These two features are incredibly useful, especially if you’re multitasking and have dozens of tabs open, and we wish that more browsers would include these features.
+These two features are incredibly useful, especially if you’re multitasking.

-Opera also allows you to easily share files and links with your mobile device thanks to the Flow feature.
-Simply install Opera on your phone, pair it with your PC and that’s it.
+Opera One also allows you to easily share files and links with your mobile device thanks to the Flow feature.
+Simply install it on your phone, pair it with your PC, and that’s it.

 You can share links, text, and files from the browser simply by clicking the Flow icon in the toolbar.
 The feature reminds us of instant messenger, so it feels like you’re sending texts to yourself.

 Overall, it’s a quick and simple way to send data and links to your mobile device.
 Of course, you can send data from your phone as well.

-If you want to stay in touch with your friends, we’re pleased to inform you that Opera supports several instant messaging services, including Facebook Messenger, WhatsApp, Telegram, and VK.
+If you want to stay in touch with your friends, there are several instant messaging services available.
+This includes Facebook Messenger, WhatsApp, Telegram, and VK.

 You can open these from the sidebar and chat with your friends while browsing the web.
 If you’re more of a social media person, you might find built-in support for Instagram and Twitter more interesting.

-Thanks to this feature, you can always keep an eye on your feed and make sure that you don’t miss anything.
+Thanks to this feature, you can always keep an eye on your social media feed and ensure you don’t miss anything.

-For all the music fans out there, we’re pleased to inform you that Opera has a built-in music player, so you can play music from multiple streaming services.
+For all the music fans out there, we’re pleased to inform you that Opera One has a built-in music player.
+With it, you can play music from multiple streaming services.

 The supported services include Spotify, Apple Music, and YouTube Music.
-The player can be minimized at any time and you can control the music playback from the sidebar with ease.
+You can minimize it at any time, and you can control the music playback from the sidebar with ease.

-Once you enable this feature, you can choose from the list of sources, or you can add your RSS feeds and keep track of the latest news from the sources you prefer.
+Once you enable this feature, you can choose from the list of sources.
+Alternatively, you can add your RSS feeds and keep track of the latest news from the sources you prefer.

-One last feature that we need to mention is the Snapshot tool which you can use to take screenshots of web pages that you visit.
+One last feature that we need to mention is the Snapshot tool.
+With it, you can take screenshots of web pages that you visit.

-After taking a screenshot, you can add pointers, text, blur certain sections or add highlights, so it can come in handy since you won’t have to rely on third-party tools.
+After taking a screenshot, you can add pointers, and text, blur certain sections or add highlights.
+This is perfect if you don’t want to rely on third-party tools.

-Opera packs an abundance of features, and while certain features such as Workspaces and Tab Search are extremely useful, others might seem a bit gimmicky to some.
+Opera One packs an abundance of features, and while certain features, such as Workspaces and Tab Search are extremely useful, others might seem a bit gimmicky to some.

-We tend to use only the essential and productivity features, but for more casual users the addition of a music player, messenger, and social media integration might come in handy.
+We tend to use only the essential and productivity features, but for more casual users, adding a music player, messenger, and social media integration might come in handy.

-And even if you don’t plan to use these features, you can disable them so you won’t ever have to use or see them again.
+And even if you don’t plan to use these features, you can disable them completely.

 Firefox: Only the bare essentials

-In terms of features, Firefox offers fewer features than Opera, so you won’t find any flashy features, such as music players, or social media integration.
+In terms of features, Firefox offers fewer features than Opera.
+This means you won’t find flashy features, such as music players or social media integration.

 Instead, Mozilla decided to keep the minimalistic approach, for the most part, thus trying to improve the browsing experience.